pranavchauhann/air_quality_and_health_impact/README.md

 # air_quality_and_health_impact
 Using Random Forest Regression to predict the health impact score based on air quality and pollution data

-Main file :
+Main file : Air Quality and health Impact.ipynb

-Dataset :
+Dataset : projectdata.csv